paulsuh/pytest-scenario-files/docs/source/about.rst

   headers, query parameters, json body, etc.) is under consideration.
 - An automated method for specifying Responses or Respx overrides is under consideration.
+- I'm going to see if there is any traction for rolling the (relatively simple) code to specify parameterization into ``pytest`` so that it becomes easier for other people.

 Motivation
 ----------